rumpkernel/rumprun/README.md

 networking demo, make sure your have a suitable Xen networking interface (in addition to regular bridging, I had to use `ethtool -K if tx off` to make connections from Dom0 work).
 Also, check out what `rumpkern_demo.c` actually does.

-To run, use the standard Xen tools:

-	xl create -c domain_config
+If you modify `rumpkern_demo.c`, you can rebuild the bootable image simply by typing `make`.

 Implementation